-Few NZ acts have made the immediate impact that glam rock band Space Waltz did as they exploded into living rooms with their appearances on TV talent show Studio One in 1974.
+Few Kiwi acts have made the immediate impact that glam rock band Space Waltz did as they exploded into living rooms on TV talent show Studio One in 1974.
 The judges were wary (to say the least) but the exposure rocketed their debut single ‘Out on the Street’ to the top of the charts.
 An album followed but failed to replicate that initial success.
-Space Waltz was largely Alastair Riddell’s project but band members included Mike Chunn and Eddie Rayner (from Split Enz) and drummer Brent Eccles who later joined Oz rockers The Angels.
+Space Waltz was largely Alastair Riddell’s project but band members also included Mike Chunn and Eddie Rayner (from Split Enz) and drummer Brent Eccles, who later joined Australian rockers The Angels.

 “Watch out young love!”.
-Even in black and white Alistair Riddell’s pouting Bowie riff brought a shock of rock'n'roll verve to the ‘New Faces’ talent section of Studio One — a popular TV show more used to singing families and novelty acts.
-The judges were mostly bemused by the glam-rock onslaught and only grudgingly allowed Alastair Riddell's band to get through to the finals (where they buried them).
+Even in black and white, Alastair Riddell’s pouting David Bowie riff brought a shock of rock'n'roll verve to the ‘New Faces’ talent section of Studio One — a popular TV show more used to singing families and novelty acts.
+The judges were mostly bemused by the glam rock onslaught and only grudgingly allowed Alastair Riddell's band to get through to the finals (where they buried them).
 But rock fans took notice of the x-factor and EMI quickly signed the band.
-Within weeks 'Out on the Street' was the first local chart topper in three years.
+Within weeks 'Out on the Street' had become the first local chart topper in three years.